Weather in Peru in July: Weather & Travel Tips

 Peru's Independence Day Celebrations

 On July 28th and 29th, join in the patriotic celebrations for Peru's Independence Day.
-These national holidays feature military parades, fireworks, and festive gatherings across the country.
+These national vacations feature military parades, fireworks, and festive gatherings across the country.
 Lima’s Plaza de Armas is the focal point of the celebrations, while Cusco offers its own mix of modern and traditional festivities.
 It’s a chance to see Peru at its most lively.

 Virgen del Carmen Festival in Paucartambo